Rhytlock/Rhytlock.github.io/README.md

 ### About Me

-  I'm a second year student enrolled in Interactive Arts and Science at Brock University
+  I'm a second year student enrolled in Interactive Arts and Science at Brock University.